adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/06-factories.md

 })
 ```

-You can make use of the `makeStubbed` hook to customize ids for an individual factory.
+You can make use of the `makeStubbed` hook to customize the id generation behavior for an individual factory.
 ```ts
 Factory
   .define(Post, () => {